agnesmaria1/Bitcoin-Analysis/README.md

 # Bitcoin Arbitrage Analysis

-This is a Jupyter notebook machine learning using pandas to capitalizing arbitrage opportunities by carefully analyzing time series data from multiple exchanges.
+This is a python machine learning using pandas to capitalizing arbitrage opportunities by carefully analyzing time series data from multiple exchanges.

 ---

 ## Technologies

-This project leverages Jupyter notebook with the following package:
+This project leverages python 3.7 with the following package:

 * [Pandas](https://pandas.pydata.org/) - For the machine learning, data analysis, and entrypoint.